-Acumen, LLC conducts policy research in support of federal, state, and local health care programs.
-Acumen provides clients with specific and impartial research and analysis to improve policy debates.
+Acumen, LLC conducts policy research in support of federal, state, and local health care programs and provides clients with specific and impartial research and analysis to improve policy debates.
 Acumen has a broad base of clients, including: government, non-profit and professional organizations, and commercial firms.
 We are extremely proud of the success we have helped our clients achieve and welcome the opportunity to discuss research needs with new clients.
-For additional information and assistance, please contact us.
+For additional information, assistance, or partnering opportunities, please contact us via email@example.com.

 Acumen has a proven track record of delivering effective research services.
 The following North American Industry Classification System (NAICS) Codes depict the services Acumen provides.
-(For more NAICS Codes, visit the U.S. Census Bureau).
+(For more NAICS Codes, visit the U.S. Census Bureau webpage).

 |518210||Data Processing, Hosting, and Related Services|